 Daniel Burnham mandated that Chicagoans be or act as if they are LIMITLESS…

-….and the City of Chicago eagerly picked up that baton as is illustrated by one of the city’s multiple and most cherished mottos “I Will.”
+…and the City of Chicago eagerly picked up Burnham’s baton as is illustrated by one of the city’s multiple and most cherished mottos “I Will.”

 “In the history of American urban planning, Daniel Burnham’s 1909 Plan Of Chicago stands alone not only in it’s innate elegance, but also in it’s astonishing ambition.
 With near hubris, it counseled that the people of Chicago “must ever recognize the fact that their city is without bounds or limits” and that they themselves are “a population capable of indefinite expansion.
 More astonishing, much of it was implemented.
 Today’s Chicago is a living monument to the plan – which called for replacing chaos, filth and congestion of industrial turn-of-the-20th century Chicago with a formal downtown of skyscrapers, an accessible 20 – mile public park along Lake Michigan, and a necklace of parks and handsome boulevards uniting neighborhoods.” ~ Wall Street Journal

 Following is one of countless examples of Chicagoans heeding Daniel Burnham’s “LIMITLESS” mandate: